Next International Dance DaySaturday, 29 April 2023

-International Dance Day is celebrated around the world every year on April 29.
-It celebrates the art of dancing as one of the oldest forms of entertainment and as a valuable part of nearly every culture around the world, as a way to express identity and bring communities together.
+International Dance Day takes place every year on April 29.
+It recognizes and celebrates the role dancing has as one of the oldest and most valuable forms of entertainment.
+It can be found in nearly every culture around the world and brings communities and people together.
 The day is sponsored by the International Theatre Institute, the performing arts partner for UNESCO.

 History of International Dance Day

-International Dance Day was officially recognized by UNESCO, and the ITI formally named as the creators and organizers of the day's events.
-This means that all member states of the United Nations are encouraged to observe this celebration of the art form.
+International Dance Day has been officially recognized by UNESCO with the ITI formally named as creators and organizers of the day's events.
+As a result events are planned and carried out throughout all the member states of the UN, however due to Covid-19 most of the events in 2021 were held online.

-By establishing a global celebration of dance, the ITI aims to promote all dance forms at an international level and educate people on the cultural, historical, and social value of dance in all its forms.
+As well as celebrating dance, International Dance Day encourages all dance forms and educates people on the cultural, historical, and social value of dance.
 International Dance Day also gives dancers a platform to promote their work and their art on a global scale, to raise awareness about the importance of dance as a means of expression and community.